Agent

 TL;DR

-The best AI image generator I tested is Pollo AI because it handled the widest range of prompts with the most consistent results, and you can start creating images for free.
+The best AI image generator I reviewed is Pollo AI because it offers the strongest all-around balance across image quality, model access, consistency, editing support, and real workflow usefulness, and you can start creating images for free.

-I tested 20 platforms using prompts for product photos, posters, fantasy art, characters, banners, and social visuals.
+I tested 20 platforms across product visuals, posters, fantasy art, character images, banners, and social content.
 Pollo AI was the strongest daily option, while Freepik, Krea, and OpenArt stood out for narrower creative needs.

 Best AI Image Generators at a Glance